The Cardiacs' Tim Smith has died at the age of 59

-Tim Smith, the lead singer of The Cardiacs, has reportedly died at the age of 59.
+Tim Smith, the lead singer of The Cardiacs, has died at the age of 59.

 The leader of the influential cult group had experienced ill health since suffering a heart attack in 2008, which caused him to develop the rare neurological disorder dystonia.